 CO poisoning is entirely preventable.
 You can protect yourself and your family by acting wisely in case of a power outage and learning the symptoms of CO poisoning.

-How can I prevent CO poisoning in my home?
+How can I prevent carbon monoxide poisoning in my home?

 1. Install a battery-operated or battery back-up CO detector in your home and check or replace the battery when you change the time on your clocks each spring and fall.